-Jayden Foytlin is a 14 year old from Rayne, Louisiana, a climate activist, and a plaintiff in the case, Juliana v.
+Jayden Foytlin is a 14 year old from Rayne, Louisiana, an indigenous climate activist, and a plaintiff in the case, Juliana v.
 United States.
 This is her story:

 “My name is Jayden Foytlin and I’m from Rayne, a small town in South Louisiana.
 In August of 2016, we had a flood and my house still hasn’t recovered from it.